 Growing up in Cranford, NJ, Eileen always aspired to write novels.
 As soon as she could print, she began folding sheets of letter-sized paper in half, drawing cover illustrations and attempting to write "books."
 Her earliest efforts involved adventure stories about horses.
 During her high school years at Benedictine Academy in Elizabeth, NJ, she moved on to Nancy Drew-type mysteries.
 In her freshman year at Marywood College in Scranton, PA, Eileen won first place in a college-wide short story contest.
 The real turning point occurred later that year, when a friend lent her a paperback of DRACULA.
 Eileen read it by flashlight during a thunderstorm and blackout in the dorm, and instantly knew that was the kind of book she wanted to write.
 More contemporary horror and suspense authors who have influenced her work since then include Ira Levin, Dean Koontz and Barbara Michaels.
 Since 2003, Eileen has published four novels with Amber Quill Press LLC, three of them paranormal thrillers under the name "E. F. Watkins."
 Watkins is a founding member of the Garden State Horror Writers, and also belongs to the mystery-writers’ group Sisters in Crime/Central Jersey and The Writer’s Workshop of Bergen County, NJ.
 She has taught fiction-writing seminars for the adult school in Wayne, NJ.
 A professional journalist for more than 30 years, Eileen has written about art, architecture, fine crafts and interior design for daily newspapers and local, national and international magazines.
 She shares her 1922 house in northern New Jersey with two cats--Bela and Harley--and decorates it with furniture, fabrics and accessories from the 1930s-40s.

 Award-winning author Lois Winston writes the critically acclaimed Anastasia Pollack Crafting Mysteries series featuring magazine crafts editor and reluctant amateur sleuth Anastasia Pollack.
 ASSAULT WITH A DEADLY GLUE GUN, the first book in the series, received starred reviews from both Publishers Weekly and Booklist.
 Kirkus Reviews dubbed it, “North Jersey’s more mature answer to Stephanie Plum.”
-Other books in the series include DEATH BY KILLER MOP DOLL, REVENGE OF THE CRAFTY CORPSE and the Anastasia Pollack ebook Mini-Mystery CREWEL INTENTIONS.
+Other books in the series include DEATH BY KILLER MOP DOLL, REVENGE OF THE CRAFTY CORPSE, DECOUPAGE CAN BE DEADLY and the Anastasia Pollack ebook Mini-Mysteries CREWEL INTENTIONS, MOSAIC MAYHEM, and PATCHWORK PERIL, all of which are also included in the CRAFTY CRIMES anthology.

 Lois is also published in women’s fiction, romance, romantic suspense, and non-fiction under her own name and her Emma Carlyle pen name.
 In addition, she’s an award-winning crafts and needlework designer and an agent with the Ashley Grayson Literary Agency.
-Visit Lois at http://www.loiswinston.com, visit Emma at http://www.emmacarlyle.com, and visit Anastasia at the Killer Crafts & Crafty Killers character blog, http://www.anastasiapollack.blogspot.com.
+Visit Lois/Emma at http://www.loiswinston.com, and visit Anastasia at the Killer Crafts & Crafty Killers character blog, http://www.anastasiapollack.blogspot.com.

 Pearl Wolf published her first work of fiction–a short anecdote for THE READER’S DIGEST—when she was fourteen years old.
 For this effort, she received the grand sum of $5.00.
 That was enough to start her on her writing career.
 She lives in Manhattan, escapes to Southampton whenever she can and hibernates in Florida in the winter.
 She has two sons and three grandsons.
 Pearl is active in several writers organizations including New Jersey Romance Writers, Florida Romance Writers, NYC Mystery Writers of America and Sisters in Crime, NY-Tristate chapter (past president).
 When she isn’t writing, she loves to play duplicate bridge and is a life master.